drush-ops/drush/README.txt

 DESCRIPTION
 -----------
-drush is a command line shell and Unix scripting interface for Drupal.
+drush is a command line shell and Unix scripting interface for Drupal, a veritable Swiss Army knife designed to make life easier for those of us who spend most of our working hours hacking away at the command prompt.

+Green text against a black background is optional.
+Perhaps you would like some alpha-channel translucency with that?

 USAGE
 -----